jdaar/FsBuddy/README.md

 ![main_screenshot](./.github/images/main_screenshot.png)

 ## Features
-- Subscribe to a directory file changes
+- Subscribe to a directory file changes.
-- Set filter by filename
+- Set filter by filename.
-- Move file on creation and rename
+- Move file on creation and rename.

 ## Installation

-Go to the [Releases](https://github.com/jdaar/FsBuddy/releases) section and download the file **Setup-x64.exe**, then open the file as an Administrator and follow the setup wizard;
+Go to the [Releases](https://github.com/jdaar/FsBuddy/releases) section and download the file **Setup-x64.exe**, then open the file as an Administrator and follow the setup wizard.

 ## Usage

 The following pictures will show you the basic structure of the UI:

-### Header structure
+### Header

 ![header_explanation](./.github/images/header_explanation.png)

-### Watcher list structure
+### Watcher list

 ![watcherlist_explanation](./.github/images/watcherlist_explanation.png)

-### Create/Edit structure
+### Create/Edit

 ![create_edit_explanation](./.github/images/create_edit_explanation.png)